Do You Know How Awesome You Are?

 While thought-stopping is a great practice to have in your toolbox for managing anxiety and spiraling self-criticism, we also want to make a deliberate effort to challenge some of those harmful narratives we hold about ourselves.
 Taking time and space to really look at what we think about ourselves, where it comes from, and how to re-frame some of those beliefs with more compassion is a vital part of building self-esteem.

-For example, with the dating situation, listing the ways in which you are a desirable partner and truly allowing yourself to look at where you tend to dismiss the positives and highlight the negatives.
-A supportive therapist or coach can be a helpful person to do this with, because we often find it hard to recognize when we are being unfair on ourselves or engaging in black-and-white thinking.
+Correcting some of the negative thoughts associated with the dating situation, for example, can be to list the ways in which you are a desirable partner and truly allow yourself to look at where you tend to dismiss the positives about who you are and highlight the negatives.
+A supportive therapist or coach can be a helpful person to do this with because we often find it hard to recognize when we are being unfair to ourselves or engaging in black-and-white thinking.

-Would you be harsh or overly critical with this friend when they make mistakes?
-When someone says something rude to them on a date?
-When someone talks down to them at work?
-When they are feeling anxious or fearful of tackling a challenge in their life?
-Just as you are capable of being a kind, compassionate and supportive friend, you are capable of developing your own self-esteem and gaining more success and happiness in so many more areas of your life.
+Would you be harsh with this friend when they make mistakes?
+Would you be overly critical when someone says something rude on a date if you knew they were having a bad day?
+Would you lash out if someone talks down to them at work?
+Would you treat this friend unkindly when they are feeling anxious or fearful of tackling a challenge in their life?
+Of course not!
+Just as you are capable of being a kind, compassionate and supportive friend, you are capable of developing self-talk that will build your own self-esteem.
+Internalizing this compassion for yourself will help you gain more success and happiness in so many more areas of your life.

 Remember that exercise we started with?
+This activity involved listing three things you love about yourself.
 Try incorporating it into your life as a 5 minute practice.
-Maybe in the evening, before you go to bed, as a way to wind down and reflect.
-Or maybe in a 5 minute break in the middle of your busy day, when you’ve been on the go and have already had a thousand thoughts that you have not yet brought awareness to.
-Take a few minutes to breathe, check in on your thoughts, reframe anything that you need to, and remind yourself that you are trying your best, and you are worthy.
+Maybe you can do this in the evening, before you go to bed, as a way to wind down and reflect.
+Or maybe a 5 minute break in the middle of your busy day is the best time for this mindful activity when you’ve been on the go and have already had a thousand thoughts that you may want to examine.
+Take a few minutes to breathe, check in on your thoughts, and reframe anything that you need to.
+No matter what time you choose to do this exercise, you can remind yourself that you are trying your best, and you are worthy.

 Developing self-esteem is not easy.
 It takes a lot of energy, patience, perseverance, and support to be able to do some of the work I’ve laid out here.
 But it can be hugely gratifying to be able to live with less self-doubt, less anxiety, more purpose, more confidence, and a stronger sense of how kickass you are!